jbiatek/BSGRulebook/dynamic.md

   </li>
   <li>Discard your hand of Skill cards down to 3.</li>
   <li>Discard any Quorum cards <em>attached to your character</em> (these are cards like “Assign Vice President”, not the <em>hand</em> of Quorum cards)<span class="daybreak">, any Mutiny cards, and any Miracle tokens</span>.</li>
-  <li>Lose any titles to the character highest in the [line of succession](#lines-of-succession) for that title.
+  <li>Lose any titles to the character highest in the <a href="#lines-of-succession">line of succession</a> for that title.
 All resources that are tied to that title (the hand of Quorum cards, nuke tokens, Destinations) travel with the title as-is, they are not discarded.</li>
   <li>Move to the “Resurrection Ship” location.
 If piloting a ship, that ship is returned to the Reserves.</li>
   <li>Unless otherwise directed, draw a Super Crisis Card.</li>
   <li class="daybreak">If you were the Mutineer, hand off the Mutineer card face up to the human player of your choice.
 They must follow the procedure for receiving the Mutineer card.</li>